StuartMesham/gector_experiment_public/README.md

 It performs a grid search over the two hyperparameters on the BEA-2019 dev set.
 Note that it requires the `dev_gold.m2` file to exist (see the "Run ERRANT evaluation" section of this README).

+For interested readers, we have made the results from our grid search available for download (LINK REMOVED FOR BLIND REVIEW).

 ## Run Ensembling

 The `ensemble.py` script is documented [here](https://github.com/MaksTarnavskyi/gector-large).